 Writer & Podcaster Scott Ryan joined me for the first interview on “25 Years Later” where we discussed his many projects as well as Twin Peaks, David Lynch films and more.
 It was a really enjoyable discussion that I hope you enjoy reading as much as I did talking to Scott.
 Please be sure to check out the links provided throughout the interview to find out more about Scott’s many projects and ventures.

-Man that show was one of the most exciting things we ever did.
+Man, that show was one of the most exciting things we ever did.
 I am going to give you a scoop.
-15 minutes before we recorded that episode everything changed.
-I was going to go on the air and say the book was awful.
+Fifteen minutes before we recorded that episode, everything changed.
+I was going to go on air and say the book was awful.
 Before we recorded, I called John and we ended up cracking the date on the Moon landing together.
 That is when we started to realize the book was purposely created with errors.
-So we started recording the episode and basically we are making up those theories live on the air.
+So we started recording the episode, and basically we are making up those theories live on the air.
 I am so glad I didn’t say anything bad about the book because I think it really is a cool piece of literature.
 In many ways, I think Mark Frost wrote it for nerds like me.
 He wanted to make us think and he did.
 I love that.

 The evening was so much fun.
 We met some great Twin Peaks fans.
 I don’t know how I can forget because I meet TP fans all the time, but it really rejuvenated my excitement for interacting with fans.
 It was great.

 Switching over to The Blue Rose Magazine.
 I really enjoyed the first issue and am eagerly anticipating the next.
 How would you describe the project to someone who hasn’t read the first issue yet and what teases can you give us readers for future issues?